normen/homebridge-platform-maxcube/README.md

 - Select all thermostats
 - Save the scene with a name like "Heating Eco"

 The scene will automatically include all thermostats with the mode set to off and the temperature set to the eco temperature.
-To create a "comfort" temperature do the same in reverse, enable your comfort setting and then create a scene "Heating Comfort".
+To create a "comfort" temperature do the same thing, enable your comfort setting and then create a scene "Heating Comfort" with all thermostats selected.

-Because HomeKit keeps track of the state of the thermostats you cam press the eco button and the scene will light up.
+Because HomeKit keeps track of the state of the thermostats you can press the eco button and the scene will light up.
 When you change a thermostat it will turn off.
 Same for the "comfort temperature" scene.

 Conversely, calling the scene is exactly the same as pressing the eco button so you can for example set a trigger for the scene to start "when the last person leaves home".